 Footage courtesy of Ride with Larry

 However, much is still to be learned about the plant’s mechanisms in treating Parkinson’s, and scientists are on the hunt to find out just which compounds hold the key to slowing down the disease and managing its symptoms.
-And as it happens, CBD (Cannabidiol) is at the front of the pack.
+And right now, CBD for Parkinson’s is at the front of the pack.

 What is Parkinson’s Disease?

 Classed as a neurodegenerative disease of the central nervous system, Parkinson’s affects roughly 6 million people worldwide, most of whom are over 60.
 No one knows why it begins.
 There could be a genetic predisposition, while exposure to pesticides and serious head injuries are also stated as possible causes.

 Symptoms come on slowly over time and are most commonly related to the motor system, such as shaking, rigidity, slowness of movement, or shuffling.
 But they can also be accompanied by cognitive and emotional disturbances, as well as difficulties sleeping.